The Art of Leafleting

 In a spiritual sense I also consider leafleting as part of my own sadhana, a service I aim to carry out with care but detachment, without seeking outer reward or any specific result.
 It’s not particularly easy or comfortable, but it’s definitely simple.
 With the generous helping of sunshine England has enjoyed this week, it has not exactly been a hardship for someone who usually works indoors.
 Like running a certain distance, or repeating a mantra a certain number of times, the satisfaction of leafleting is in the challenge and self-discipline itself.
 Life is complicated, or at least it is when we are at the mercy of our thoughts.
 Immersing myself in any straightforward repetitive task is almost like immersing myself in meditation – complications seem to dissolve as though they never existed.
 So, strange as it may seem, I do it for selfish reasons too – inner tuppences, as it were, for my inner piggy-bank.

-We don’t cold-call – either by phone or by knocking on doors.
-No disrespect to anyone who does (although personally I don’t like being canvassed by call-centres) that’s just not our way.
 We know not everyone will be interested, and why should they be – we only want to share what good fortune we have with those who want it.
 Whenever I feel reluctant to go out leafleting, I only need think how thankful I was for the free classes I went to myself fifteen years ago.
 Thankful to those who went before me, for not hiding away their own inner treasure in the Himalayan caves, but for sharing it with me when I needed it most, right here in the everyday Western world – a Bristol public library in my case.
 Within moments, I am putting on my shoes and heading out with a heavy bundle of printed paper in my bag.

 * * *